Resources

 Resources to Download:

-In 2019, Winyama, in partnership with Google, developed a set of icons to help Aboriginal and Torres Strait Islander communities map cultural and natural resources using Google's mapping tools (i.e. Google Earth, Google My Maps), as well as with other applications that accept custom icons.
+In 2019, we partnered with Google to develop a set of icons designed to help Aboriginal and Torres Strait Islander communities map cultural and natural resources using Google's mapping tools, such as Google Earth and Google My Maps, as well as other platforms that support custom icons.

-Throughout history, icons have been created to help tell stories from Dreamtime.
-They were painted on cave walls, carved into timber, on desert floors, and on bodies.
-Communities across Australia continue to use traditional storytelling as a way to map Australia’s entire landmass, water resources, and sea Country.
+For thousands of years symbols have been created to help tell stories from the Dreamtime; they were painted on cave walls, carved into timber, on desert floors, and on bodies.
+Communities across Australia continue to use traditional storytelling as a way to map Australia's entire landmass, water resources, and sea Country and our Indigenous mapping icons serve as a bridge between these ancient storytelling traditions and modern mapping technologies.

 Resources to Listen:

 Indigenous representation in the technology sector is few and far between.
-Realising this, Associate Professor, Marnee Shay and Quandamooka postdoctoral fellow, Ren Perkins from the University of Queensland launched a podcast series named “The Big Mob, STEM it up Project” which platforms Indigenous voices in STEM.
-The podcast series is part of a wider research project exploring the effectiveness of initiatives that support the retention and progression of underrepresented groups in STEM careers.
-The episodes below feature some of Winyama’s staff, check us out below!
+Realising this, Associate Professor Marnee Shay and Quandamooka postdoctoral fellow Ren Perkins from the University of Queensland launched a podcast series, "The Big Mob, STEM it up Project," which platforms Indigenous voices in STEM.
+The podcast series is part of a broader research project that explores the impact of programs designed to support the retention and advancement of underrepresented groups in STEM careers.
+The episodes below feature some of Winyama's staff, highlighting their experience and insights in STEM.
+Have a listen to our yarn!

 Episode 12: Andrew Dowding, Winyama Managing Director